Donutellko/SmnsTest/README.md

 # Build

 Use `gradlew bootRun` to start the application.

-Use `gradlew testClasses` to start JUnit tests.
+Application will be accessible on port `8080` by default: `http://localhost:8080/`

-The project is developed in IntelliJ IDEA, so running the project from it might be a preffered option.
+The project is developed in IntelliJ IDEA, and does not seem to require any additional setup, so running the project in IDEA might be the best option.

 # Implementation